California Code of Regulations (Title 3. Food and Agriculture)

 "Institutional use" means use within the confines of, or on property necessary for the operation of, buildings such as hospitals, schools, libraries, auditoriums and office complexes.

-"Leaching ground water protection areas" are sections of land designated as "leaching" in the Department of Pesticide Regulation document EH03-05 (Est.08/03), hereby incorporated by reference, entitled " Ground Water Protection Areas," where pesticide residues move from the soil surface downward through the soil matrix with percolating water to ground water.
+"Leaching ground water protection areas" are sections of land designated as "leaching" in the Department of Pesticide Regulation document, Ground Water Protection Areas 2018 (Rev. 10/18), hereby incorporated by reference, where pesticide residues move from the soil surface downward through the soil matrix with percolating water to ground water.

 "Medical supervision" means occupational health guidance and necessary associated health evaluation by a physician licensed to practice medicine.